Static-site export

 SSE islandsnot emittedthe SSE <meta> is omitted at render time

-A dismissible "Static preview — run locally" banner (via the single shared
+A dismissible "Static preview — run locally" banner (using the shared

 read as intentionally inactive rather than broken.
 The dismissal persists